 - Skin sensitivity

-Because plastic surgeons use freezing temperatures to kill your fat cells, most people tend to experience the same side effects as frostbite.
+Because plastic surgeons use freezing temperatures to kill fat cells, most people tend to experience the same side effects as frostbite.
 However, they will dissipate after a few weeks, and the procedure is perfectly safe.

 Paradoxical Adipose Hyperplasia